Winter School Speakers

 University Director, Copenhagen Business School, DK

 Arnold Boon is since 2022 the University Director at Copenhagen Business School.
 He is a strategic leader with solid management skills and experience from higher education and research institutions.
 He previously was University Director and member of the Senior Management Team at Aarhus University.
 He is responsible for the University administration, including finance, HR, it and digital transformation, student administration, research support and compliance.
 He is also responsible for real estate and campus development at the university.
-He has more than 18 years of experience with financial management and a wide experience in leading major change projects, digital transformation, continuous process improvement and organizational changes.
+He has more than 18 years of experience with financial management and a wide experience in leading major change projects, digital transformation, continuous process improvement and organisational changes.
 He has an extensive network in higher education in Denmark and in Europe.

 Earlier positions include Faculty Director at the University of Copenhagen at the Faculty of Health and Medical Sciences (2006-2015), Chief Financial Officer at the Danish Institute of Food and Veterinary Research (2004-2006), Head of Budget department at the Danish Agency for Food, Fisheries and Agri business (2002-2004), Executive Officer at the Danish Agency for Food Fisheries and Agri business (2000-2002), Executive Officer at the Institute of Agricultural Sciences (1999-2000) and Researcher at the Danish Institute of Agricultural and Fisheries Economics (1991-1998).